shawntabrizi/substrate-collectables-workshop/1/viewing-a-structure.md

 Fortunately, the Polkadot-JS Apps UI provides us with a very simple way to import custom structures so that the page will be able to decode the information correctly.

-In the **Settings** tab, under the **developer** section, there is an input field where you can submit a JSON file.
-Save this JSON object into a `.json` file and submit that file into the Polkadot-JS Apps UI.
+Go back to the **Settings** app.
+Under the **Developer** section, you can either submit a JSON file with your custom structure or add it manually through a code editor.
+Copy & paste this JSON object into the code editor and press `Save`.

 ```
 {